-Many phenomena arise as the difference between two proportionally-growing forces.
-In the context of firms, consider the most fundamental sources and uses equation of the firm: income = sales - expenses.
-Both sales and expenses are approximately log-Normally distributed, and their difference, firm income, is naturally DLN-distributed.
-In the context of cities, Duranton and Puga (2003) posit that "The trade-off between agglomeration economies and urban costs, at the core of systems of cities models building on Henderson (1974), is widely accepted as the key explanation behind the existence of cities and provides some important implications for their population growth."
-Finally, in the context of population dynamics (and pandemics), the foundational model remains the birth-death model of Malthus (1798), with population growth being the difference between birth and death rates.
-Both rates are log-Normally distributed, thus leading to a DLN distribution of population growth.
+Many phenomena arise as the difference between two forces.
+In the context of firms, consider the fundamental sources and uses equation of the firm: income = sales - expenses.
+In the context of cities, Duranton and Puga (2003) posit that "The trade-off between agglomeration economies and urban costs [...] is widely accepted as the key explanation behind the existence of cities and provides some important implications for their population growth."
+And in the context of population dynamics (and pandemics), the foundational model remains the birth-death model of Malthus (1798), with population growth the difference between birth and death (or infected and recovered).